Alabama respiratory therapist compares healthy lungs versus COVID-19 infected lungs

 BIRMINGHAM, Ala.
-(WIAT) – As we continue to see a lower trend in hospitalizations and deaths from COVID-19 here in Alabama, doctors are emphasizing that the virus can take a toll on your lungs.
+(WIAT) – As we continue to see a trend in a lower number of hospitalizations and deaths from COVID-19 across Alabama, doctors are emphasizing the toll the virus can take on the lungs.

 UAB health officials warn the moment we ease up on how we protect ourselves from COVID-19 is when we could see another outbreak.